NeuroTechX/ntx_slack_archive/eegdata.md

  >we also had a discussion about repurposing the algorithm as a tool to define a common space for EEG datasets with various numbers of electrodes, electrode placements etc

+11/9/2017 1:39 PM

+ **andyh616** :

+ >hey alexandre.barachant, is the rationale for using log-euclidean mean that it is more robust to numerical rounding errors? or is there another reason?
+Currently, we are computing correlation matrices, fisher's z scoring them and averaging, then inverting the fisher's transform to bring it back to correlation